JohnAdib/symfony-sample-pricing/README.md

 If you have problem with composer, you must find *CONTAINER ID* with `docker ps` command.
-Then run `docker exec -it 123`.
+Then run `docker exec -it 123 sh`.
 Then you are inside container, so run `composer install`. now installation is done.

 Open IP address or point some URL to server.
 For temporary usage below domain is connected.

 - <https://symfony1.mradib.com/>
 - <https://symfony1.mradib.com/api>

+## Checklist

+- [x] write readme
+- [x] write installation manual
+- [ ] implement a class to read from Excel
+- [x] import data to database
+- [ ] add index to search fields
+- [x] extract important data from values and save inside new fields
+- [ ] check exactly duplicate records and only insert once
+- [ ] check duplicate record without price and only insert once
+- [x] allow access to import database after change Excel file - route via /import url
+- [x] route url for api to show result
+- [x] successfully show list of servers
+- [x] allow to filter single values like datacenter, brand, storagetype, ram
+- [x] allow to filter multiple values like datacenter, brand, storagetype, ram
+- [x] allow to filter range values like price, storage, ram
+- [x] allow to filter all fileds together
+- [x] allow to sort output based on range values
+- [ ] enable http cache to improve performance